 - Sea Kayak and Gear Rentals

-Most participants will be in single sea kayaks although occasionally we open trips to less experienced paddlers in double sea kayaks.
-Paddlers choose between packing and preparing their own meals or joining in with our hearty and healthy meals/snacks packed and prepared by our guide(s).
+As one of our more advanced trips, most participants paddle single sea kayaks.
+Occasionally we make spaces available for less experienced paddlers in double sea kayaks.
 You’ll be responsible for carrying a portion of the group gear in your kayak.

 Typical Trip Itinerary